Anurag14/anurag14.github.io/_posts/2024-07-16-Imprecise-Learning.md

 We propose an alternative: the model developer trains a collection of models, allowing the user to choose the one that best aligns with their needs at test time.
 In the gifting analogy, this is like offering multiple gifts for the recipient to choose from.
 Although this approach is computationally more expensive, similar to buying multiple gifts, it balances alignment and privacy concerns without needing to release the training data.

-## How does Imprecise Learning differ from standard learning frameworks?
+## How does Imprecise Learning differ ?
 <p align="center">
 <img src="https://anurag14.github.io/blog_resources/2024-07-17/introduction.png" width="600" height="150" />
 </p>
 <p align ="center">
-Fig3: How are assumptions on developers and users relaxed in the Imprecise Learning framework compared to previous settings.
+Fig3: How are assumptions different in the Imprecise Learning compared to previous settings.
 </p>

 Generalization is a well-studied topic in machine learning, crucial for understanding the assumptions that ensure learning and how these assumptions play out in real-world scenarios.
 Broadly, generalization has been explored in two main settings: in-distribution (IID) generalization and out-of-distribution (OOD) generalization.
 IID settings assume that both training and deployment environments come from an unknown fixed distribution $$ \mathcal{P} $$.
 In contrast, OOD generalization relaxes this assumption, allowing for different distributions during training and deployment.